nongmmy/backend-refactor-challenge/README.md

 In the next interview session, we will discuss your decisions and review your code together.

-Be prepared to:
+Be prepared to discuss:

-🔹 Explain your reasoning behind architectural choices.
-🔹 Answer follow-up questions about trade-offs and scalability.
+🔹 Explain your reasoning behind architectural choices. s 🔹 Answer follow-up questions about trade-offs and scalability.
 🔹 Discuss how you would adapt the architecture for different scenarios.